-Ms. Oberg currently serves as Executive Vice President and Chief Financial Officer for Marriott International, Inc. Beginning in 2013 and until January 2016, Ms. Oberg served as Chief Financial Officer for Ritz-Carlton.
+Ms. Oberg currently serves as Chief Financial Officer and Executive Vice President, Development for Marriott International, Inc. Beginning in 2013 and until January 2016, Ms. Oberg served as Chief Financial Officer for The Ritz-Carlton Hotel Company, L.L.C.
 From 2008 until she joined Ritz-Carlton in 2013, Ms. Oberg served as Marriott's Senior Vice President, Corporate Development Finance and from 2006 to 2008, she served as Marriott's Senior Vice President, International Project Finance and Asset Management for Europe, the Middle East and Africa, and as the senior finance executive for the region.
 Ms. Oberg's career with Marriott began in 1999 where she served as a member of its Investor Relations group.
-Prior to initially joining Marriott in 1999, Ms. Oberg held various financial leadership positions with Sodexo, Sallie Mae, Goldman Sachs and Chase Manhattan Bank.
-Ms. Oberg holds a B.S. in Commerce with concentrations in Finance/Management Information Systems from the University of Virginia, McIntire School of Commerce and an M.B.A from the Stanford University Graduate School of Business.
+Prior to initially joining Marriott, Ms. Oberg held various financial leadership positions with Sodexo, Sallie Mae Bank, The Goldman Sachs Group, Inc. and The Chase Manhattan Bank.
+Ms. Oberg holds a B.S. in Commerce with concentrations in Finance/Management Information Systems from the University of Virginia, McIntire School of Commerce and an MBA from the Stanford University Graduate School of Business.

-As a result of her position at Marriott and her past service in financial leadership positions, Ms. Oberg brings to the Board financial expertise, including an in-depth knowledge of financial reporting rules and regulations, and accounting principles.
-Her deep understanding of the multifaceted financial and operational issues affecting large global organizations and leadership experience with development projects and merger and acquisition opportunities brings the Board and Audit Committee valuable insight into preparing long-range plans, annual budgets, and capital allocation strategy.
+As a result of her position at Marriott and her past service in financial leadership positions, Ms. Oberg brings to the Board financial expertise, including an in-depth knowledge of financial reporting rules and regulations and accounting principles.
+Her deep understanding of the multifaceted financial and operational issues affecting large global organizations and leadership experience with development projects and merger and acquisition opportunities brings the Board and Audit Committee valuable insight into preparing long-range plans, annual budgets and capital allocation strategy.
+Business Development & Strategy Technologist Dates, Marketing & Brand Management